4d/docs/website/translated_docs/de/FormObjects/listbox_overview.md

 In an array list box, each column must be associated with a one-dimensional 4D array; all array types can be used, with the exception of pointer arrays.
 The number of rows is based on the number of array elements.

-By default, 4D assigns the name “ColumnX” to each column variable, and thus to each associated array.
+By default, 4D assigns the name "ColumnX" to each column.
 You can change it, as well as other column properties, in the [column properties](listbox_overview.md#column-specific-properties).
-The display format for each column can also be defined using the `OBJECT SET FORMAT` command
+The display format for each column can also be defined using the `OBJECT SET FORMAT` command.
 > Array type list boxes can be displayed in [hierarchical mode](listbox_overview.md#hierarchical-list-boxes), with specific mechanisms.

 With array type list box, the values entered or displayed are managed using the 4D language.
 You can also associate a [choice list](properties_DataSource.md#choice-list) with a column in order to control data entry.
 The values of columns are managed using high-level List box commands (such as `LISTBOX INSERT ROWS` or `LISTBOX DELETE ROWS`) as well as array manipulation commands.
 For example, to initialize the contents of a column, you can use the following instruction:

 ```4d
-ARRAY TEXT(ColumnName;size)
+ARRAY TEXT(varCol;size)
 ```

 You can also use a list:

 ```4d
-LIST TO ARRAY("ListName";ColumnName)
+LIST TO ARRAY("ListName";varCol)
 ```
 > **Warning**: When a list box contains several columns of different sizes, only the number of items of the smallest array (column) will be displayed.
 You should make sure that each array has the same number of elements as the others.
 Also, if a list box column is empty (this occurs when the associated array was not correctly declared or sized using the language), the list box displays nothing.